Synchronization by noise for stochastic differential equations driven by fractional Brownian motion: Introduction

-\begin{theorem} The SDE \eqref{sde:intro} exhibits weak synchronization in the sense of Definition \ref{def:intro} provided that $\sigma$ is large enough and $F$ satisfies Assumption \ref{AASQw98a}. \end{theorem} In this setting we are able to show that \eqref{sde:intro} has a negative top Lyapunov exponent as argued in \cite{BNGH25}.
-The optimality of the assumptions on $F$ and $\sigma$ ensuring the negativity of the top Lyapunov exponent will be investigated in a future work, in particular an interplay between $F$ and $\sigma$ leading to synchronization. \paragraph{Literature}
+In this setting we are able to show that \eqref{sde:intro} has a negative top Lyapunov exponent as argued in \cite{BNGH26}.
+The optimality of the assumptions on $F$ and $\sigma$ ensuring the negativity of the top Lyapunov exponent will be investigated in a future work, in particular an interplay between $F$ and $\sigma$ leading to synchronization, as well as the speed of convergence towards the equilibrium depending on the Hurst parameter $H\in(0,1)$. \\

+The proof of Theorem~\ref{main:info} relies on the structure of the disintegrated measures together with the assumption on the drift term which ensures a contraction on large sets.~In particular, the negativity of the top Lyapunov exponent implies that these measures are atomic, as justified in Proposition~\ref{descrte}.~This fact together with the assumption on the drift ensures that the distance between the points in their support is bounded by a deterministic constant, as summarized in Corollary~\ref{ATRTASs}.
+Furthermore, we impose an assumption on the drift which implies that trajectories of~\eqref{sde:intro} synchronize outside large balls.
+In order to control the possible expansion within bounded sets, we impose a natural condition requiring that the total mass of the projected invariant measure of~\eqref{sde:intro} in $\mathbb{R}^d$ is large on the complements of these sets.
+This condition can be verified increasing the intensity of the noise.